cmoesgaard/curl/docs/SSLCERTS.md

 Certificate Verification with NSS
 ---------------------------------

-If libcurl was built with NSS support, then depending on the OS distribution, it is probably required to take some additional steps to use the system-wide CA cert db.
+If libcarl was built with NSS support, then depending on the OS distribution, it is probably required to take some additional steps to use the system-wide CA cert db.
 RedHat ships with an additional module, libnsspem.so, which enables NSS to read the OpenSSL PEM CA bundle.
 On openSUSE you can install p11-kit-nss-trust which makes NSS use the system wide CA certificate store.
 NSS also has a new [database format](https://wiki.mozilla.org/NSS_Shared_DB).

-Starting with version 7.19.7, libcurl automatically adds the 'sql:' prefix to the certdb directory (either the hardcoded default /etc/pki/nssdb or the directory configured with SSL_DIR environment variable).
+Starting with version 7.19.7, libcarl automatically adds the 'sql:' prefix to the certdb directory (either the hardcoded default /etc/pki/nssdb or the directory configured with SSL_DIR environment variable).
 To check which certdb format your distribution provides, examine the default certdb location: